Baba O'Riley: Critical reception

 The Who performing "Baba O'Riley" live at Manchester Arena in 2014.
 Roger Daltrey, left, is playing harmonica during the song's climactic outro.
 Pete Townshend, right, is playing guitar.

 "Baba O'Riley" appears at No. 159 on Rolling Stones list of "The 500 Greatest Songs of All Time".
 The song was chosen by the Rock and Roll Hall of Fame as one of the 500 Songs That Shaped Rock and Roll.
-The band Pearl Jam regularly plays a cover of the song during concerts, and a readers' poll in Rolling Stone awarded this cover as #8 on a list of "Greatest Live Cover Songs".
+The band Pearl Jam regularly plays a cover of the song during concerts, and a readers' poll in Rolling Stone awarded this cover as No. 8 on a list of "Greatest Live Cover Songs".
 In 2012, Paste ranked the song number two on its list of the 20 greatest Who songs, and in 2022, Rolling Stone ranked the song number six on its list of the 50 greatest Who songs.

 The song's "Teenage Wasteland" line displayed electronically at a Who concert in 2015.